MauKMu/homework-5-shape-grammar-city-MauKMu/README.md

       * Else, if this is an "alternating" building:
         * Subdivide itself along Y such that an odd number of sub-blocks is generated, including the original block.
         * Scale every other block in order to create some "texture".
+    * For the third iteration, will add windows to itself.
+Windows are rarely dark.

 ### Building Shape Grammar - Examples

+Note that the images below, except for the last one, show buildings without windows.

 Low-density: